fenske/intro-to-aws-autoscaling-with-ansible/labs/setup-custom-elb-healthchecks.md

-# Provisioning Autoscaling group with sereral EC2 instances, ELB and custom ELB healthchecks
+# Set up custom healthchecks

 In this lab you will set up custom healthchecks for instances in the group.